 Stephanie M. Santana (b.
 Los Angeles, CA) is a textile artist, printmaker and designer whose work investigates Afrodiasporic wayfinding and resistance strategies.
 Through the lens of cyclical time, Santana examines recurring events and ideological flashpoints in American history, tracing Black matriarchal legacies of knowledge stewardship.
 Her practice is guided by an instinctive, research-based approach—working associatively with archival material and layered craft techniques to construct map-like compositions that explore fugitivity, countersurveillance, and the psychic and spatial artifacts of intergenerational memory.

 Recent solo exhibitions include Call & Response at A.I.R.
 Gallery, Brooklyn, NY (2025), Ways of Knowing at The Print Center, Philadelphia, PA (2024) and The Armory Show, New York, NY (2024).
-Santana’s work has been included in group exhibitions at The Metropolitan Museum of Art, New York; Albany Institute of History and Art, Albany; Museum of Fine Arts, Boston; and Penland School of Craft, Penland, NC; among others.
+Santana’s work has been included in group exhibitions at The Metropolitan Museum of Art, New York; Albany Institute of History and Art, Albany; Museum of Fine Arts, Boston; and Penland School of Craft, Penland; among others.
 Her work is held in permanent collections that include Whitney Museum of American Art, Philadelphia Museum of Art, the Library of Congress and Getty Research Institute.

 Santana is a founding member of printmaking collective Black Women of Print.
 She lives and works in New York.